Q. Does everyone get a secondary?

 Q. I submitted my application but haven't heard anything yet.
 Am I on hold?

-A. We have a very small team of application reviewers who read every application we receive (nearly 5,000 applications per year).
-If you haven't heard back regarding an interview, it simply means we simply haven't yet read your application and made a decision.
-While we know that waiting is never fun, we want to invest as much effort into reviewing your file as you did into preparing it!
+A. We have a very small team of application reviewers who read every application we receive (approximately 5,000 applications per year).
+If you haven't heard back regarding an interview, it simply means we haven't yet reached a final decision on your application.
+We know the admissions process involves a lot of waiting, but want to invest as much effort into reviewing your file as you did into preparing it.

 Q. If I am taking another MCAT, will you review my application now or wait for the new score?

 A. We will await the MCAT re-take if that re-testing is completed by September of your application year.
-You may also email us to tell that you will not be re-taking the MCAT, and we will then queue your application for review.
+You can reach out by email to confirm that you would like your file placed on MCAT Hold.

 Q. If I haven’t submitted all the elements of my application by the deadline, what happens?

-A. We will review your application based on what we have already received, plus anything post-marked by 11:59 PM (CST), December 2.
+A. We will review your application based on what we have already received, plus anything post-marked by 11:59 PM (CST), December 1 (or the following Monday if that date falls on a weekend).

-Q. What are your average MCAT and your average GPA?
+Q. What are your MCAT and GPA ranges?

 Q. What is the oldest MCAT score you accept?